The Mask (1961 film): Production

-The film's distribution rights were offered to Warner Bros. and Paramount Pictures.
+The film's distribution rights were offered to Warner Bros.
+Pictures and Paramount Pictures.
 Paramount offered $350,000 for the film, but Taylor chose Warner Bros. despite their lower offer, as he believed that they "were nicer guys".
 Paramount later offered Roffman a contract to make two more horror films, but he declined as he wanted to make more "serious" films.
 The film was initially 95 minutes long but was reduced to 83 minutes for its theatrical release.

 Release

 The Mask was the first time that a film entirely produced by Canadians received wide international distribution.
-The film was distributed by International Film Distributions in Canada and by Warner Bros. internationally.
+The film was distributed by International Film Distributions in Canada and by Warner Bros.
+Pictures internationally.
 The film was released in New York on 27 October 1961.
 The Mask was later changed to Eyes of Hell after the distribution contract with Warner Bros. ended.
 It earned $1.5 million during its initial release.
 New Line Cinema later distributed the film across college campuses in the 1970s.
 Roffman's son Peter stated that Warner Bros.' accounting prevented them from receiving profits from the film's American release.
 The film was later retitled to The Spooky Movie Show.

 A "Magic Mystic Mask", showing both front and back, which was handed out to theatergoers to view the movie The Mask (1961).

 Jim Moran, a mask collector, was used for the trailers.
 Specially made 3D glasses were given to audience members and prompts were shown on screen for the start of each sequence that used 3D.

 The 3-D Video Corporation acquired the home media rights in the 1980s and intended to release it using anaglyph 3D, but went bankrupt before it could.
 Many bootleg versions were made, including one where Harry Blackstone Jr. narrated the 3D instruction video, before Rhino Video released the film in 1989, with the instructions narrated by Bob Burns III in his gorilla costume.

 The film, restored by The 3-D Archive, premiered at the 2015 Toronto International Film Festival before being eventually released on DVD and Blu-ray.